WANGDI0212/masque/README.md

 ```

 The results can be visualized with [SHAMAN](http://shaman.c3bi.pasteur.fr/) and compared with the results obtained with the MOCK reference genome available in test/mock/.

+## Bugs

+All bug reports are highly appreciated.
+You may submit a bug report here on GitHub as an issue or send an email to amine.ghozlane@pasteur.fr.

 ## Citation